Epicurus and the Garden

 This part of the cure consists in sufficient knowledge of physics and the nature of the gods to dispel the fears mythology reinforces and that undermine our happiness.

-The relation of knowledge of reality to the good life is thus very different for Epicurs than for Plato and Aristotle.
-For Epicurus, the knowledge is just to remove supersitition.
+For Epicurus, the relation of knowledge of reality to the good life is is not the view in Plato and Aristotle.
+For Epicurus, this knowledge is just to remove supersitition.

 Fears of the sorts described in mythology haunt human beings.
 About natural phenomena we do not understand, we make up threatening stories.
 We think these phenomena indicate divine mood and that storms and other such phenomena are punishment from the gods.
 Knowledge of physics and the nature of the goods is necessary to dispel the fears enshrined in mythology and thus to correct the unfortunate and all too common tendency of human beings to form distressing but false beliefs about the world and their place within it.